tonysun83/couchdb/share/doc/src/replication/protocol.rst

     A service or an application which initiates and runs Replication.

 Filter Function:
-    A special function of any programming language that is used to determine the need of Replication of single Document.
+    A special function of any programming language that is used to filter Documents during Replication (see :ref:`filterfun`)

 Filter Function Name:
-    An ID of a Filter Function that may be used as a symbolic reference to apply the related Filter Function to Replication.
+    An ID of a Filter Function that may be used as a symbolic reference (aka callback function) to apply the related Filter Function to Replication.

 Filtered Replication:
-    Replication of Documents from Source to Target that passes a Filter Function.
+    Replication of Documents from Source to Target which pass a Filter Function.

 Full Replication:
     Replication of all Documents from Source to Target.